garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Bug Processing.md

 - Closed
 	- When the decision on the issue is made in any way
 		- Fixed - usually accompanied with code commits
-		- Reject - invalid
-		- Deferred
-	- Fixed
 			- a bug is fixed
 			- a feature is added
 			- a patch is applied
-	- Invalid (Rejected)
+		- Reject - invalid
 			-  bug cannot be reproduced
 			- feature does not make sense
 			- request may not be understandable
 			- patch is not correct
+		- Duplicate
+			- the issue is a duplicate of an existing issue
+			-
+		- Deferred
+	- Invalid (Rejected)

 	-
 - Reopened
 	- After the issue is closed, something happens & the issue becomes active again